magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-install.md

 ## Install a theme as an extension

 If a theme is distributed on [Magento Marketplace](https://marketplace.magento.com/), install it with **Web Setup Wizard**.
-For details, see the [Installing a New Theme topic in Magento User Guide](http://docs.magento.com/m2/2.0/ce/user_guide/design/theme-install.html).
+For details, see [Install the Extension](http://docs.magento.com/marketplace/user_guide/quick-tour/install-extension.html).

 ## Register a theme